microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 If in doubt, use ``help(entity.container.func)`` or ``entity.container.func?`` to find the specific parameter(s) that the function expects.

+.. note:: Most of the examples in the following sections use the **IpAddress** entity to it easier to compare the different ways of calling pivot functions.
+   The same patterns apply to all other entities (Account, Host, Dns, Url, etc.) that have pivot functions.

 Using single value parameters as input
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Some examples of simple pivot functions for an IpAddress string.